01/11/2024

 New figures show a 44% increase in prison recalls

-New statistics published by the Ministry of Justice today show that between April and June 13,338 people were released from prison and 9,782 were recalled for breaching their licence conditions.
-This represents a 44% increase on recalls in the same quarter in 2023.
+New statistics published by the Ministry of Justice today show that between April and June, 13,338 people were released from prison, and 9,782 were recalled for breaching their licence conditions.
+This represents a 44% increase in recalls in the same quarter in 2023.

 In other words, for every 100 people released in the period, 73 people were recalled to prison.